uros7251/uros7251.github.io/docs/_posts/2023-09-28-Linear-Electric-Circuit-Solver.md

 ---
 title:  "Linear Circuit Solver part 1"
-date:   2023-09-22
+date:   2023-09-28
-categories: electrical engineering
+categories: electrical_engineering
 permalink: posts/linear-circuit-solver-1
 ---
-# Part 1 - Simple topologies
+# Simple topologies
 ## Intro
 The classical methods for circuit analysis, commonly taught in introductory electrical engineering courses, traditionally involve transforming the original system of differential equations into a system of algebraic equations.
 These equations are typically solved using methods such as Gaussian elimination or numerical optimization.
 Two well-known techniques are nodal and mesh analysis.